valancej/documentation/_posts/faq/2014-09-10-enabling-access-to-servers.md

 ---
 ## IP Addresses

-Codeship services do not have a static IP.
-We are hosted in the US-East region of EC2 at AWS.
-You can find all the IP addresses allocated to EC2 at [AWS IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) or take a look at their [.json](https://ip-ranges.amazonaws.com/ip-ranges.json) file directly.
+Codeship is hosted on AWS EC2 us-east-1 region.
+Because of this, Codeship services do not have a static IP address.
+AWS publishes their most up-to-date [IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in [JSON format](https://ip-ranges.amazonaws.com/ip-ranges.json).

 You can enable access for those ranges on your own server's firewall settings.
-Alternatively, if you are an AWS customer yourself, you can add the following information to your EC2 security group.
+Alternatively, if you are an AWS customer yourself, you can add the following information to your EC2 Security Group.

 ## AWS Security Group and Account ID

 * Account ID: *841076584876*
-* Security group ID: *sg-64c2870c*
+* Security Group ID: *sg-64c2870c*

-In your EC2 security group, set the source to Custom-IP and add the following snippet as the source.
+In your EC2 Security Group, set the Source to Custom-IP and add the following snippet as the Source.

 ```shell
 841076584876/sg-64c2870c
 ```

-Be aware that security groups don't work across AWS regions, so for the above settings to be applicable to your account, you'd need to host your instances on `us-east-1` as well.
-Also, security groups won't work with instances hosted in a Virtual Private Cloud (VPC) at all.
+Be aware that Security Groups don't work across AWS regions, so for the above settings to be applicable to your account, you'd need to host your instances on `us-east-1` as well.
+Also, Security Groups won't work with instances hosted in a Virtual Private Cloud (VPC) at all.

 ## Access from RDS instances

-Different to the settings mentioned above you need to provide the name of the security group instead of the ID.
+Different to the settings mentioned above you need to provide the name of the Security Group instead of the ID.
 Please add the following access rules

 * Account ID: *841076584876*
-* Security group name: *default*
+* Security Group name: *default*

 Note, that this doesn't work with VPCs or across regions either.